lysol/fullempty/README.md

 including the default template `template.html`.

-Once your files are in place, you can run `make build` to build the html files, `make sync` to rsync the files to the location specified in the makefile in the `rsync_target` variable, and `make clean` to delete everything in the build dir `bin`.
+Once your files are in place, you can run `make build` to build the html files, `make sync` to rsync the files to the location specified in the makefile in the `SYNC_TARGET` variable, and `make clean` to delete everything in the build dir `build`.

 Or, simply run `make` to all those steps in order.